 Conclusion

 The life expectancy of a Canada goose is a testament to its adaptability and resilience, but it is also a reminder of the challenges these birds face in a world increasingly shaped by human activities.
 While they can live for many years under favorable conditions, their survival is threatened by predation, hunting, habitat loss, pollution, and climate change.
-By understanding these threats and taking steps to mitigate them, we can help to ensure that Canada geese continue to thrive in our ecosystems for generations to come.
+By understanding these threats and taking steps to mitigate them, we can help to confirm that Canada geese continue to thrive in our ecosystems for generations to come.